 Become a pilot

-Our EASA Modular program is crafted to guide aspiring pilots from no prior aviation experience (ab initio) to becoming qualified commercial pilots with a ‘frozen’ Airline Transport Pilot License (f-ATPL).
+Our EASA program is crafted to guide aspiring pilots from no prior aviation experience (ab initio) to becoming qualified commercial pilots with a ‘frozen’ Airline Transport Pilot License (f-ATPL).
 Upon completing the program, you will be fully prepared to launch your career as a professional pilot.
 Training is conducted at our EASA-accredited, state-of-the-art facilities at the exceptional Larnaca International Airport base.

 The course curriculum, developed in collaboration with leading airlines, meets the rigorous technical demands of pilot training while fostering both personal and professional growth at every stage.
 Our modern facilities are equipped with everything necessary to ensure a high-quality training experience and remarkable achievements.